Current and recent appeals

-Appeal time limits information [pdf document]
+- Appeal time limits information [pdf document].

 Where can I get the appropriate forms?

 This is because there are different forms for each type of appeal.
-If you are downloading the form from the website it is important to read the notes carefully to ensure that you are selecting the correct form.
+If you are downloading the form from the website it is important to read the notes.
+This will ensure you are selecting the correct form.

 How long does an appeal take?

 It usually takes around 16 weeks for planning appeals and 32 weeks for enforcement appeals.
-However, both the appellant and the Local Planning Authority have the right to have the appeal heard by a person appointed by the Secretary of State in the form of a hearing or a public inquiry.
-In this case, the average time taken is 30 weeks for planning appeals and 33-43 weeks for enforcement appeals.
+However, the appeal can be heard by a person appointed by the Secretary of State.
+In this instance it will take 30 weeks for planning appeals and 33-43 weeks for enforcement appeals.

 What will the Local Planning Authority do?

 This will be available for inspection by members of the public.
-Due to the tight deadlines of an appeal, it is advisable for those wishing to make comments not to delay their comments in anticipation of the Council's statement.
+Due to the right deadlines of an appeal it is advised that anyone who wishes to comment to not delay them.

 Where can I find more information on making an appeal?

-For more information about making an appeal or the functions of the Planning Inspectorate please visit the Planning Inspectorate website [external link]
+For more information about making an appeal or the functions of the Planning Inspectorate please visit the Planning Inspectorate website [external link].